PQC-Suite-B/.github/profile/README.md

 We plan to:

-- Evaluate SLH-DSA-B, a variant of the hash heavy [SLH-DSA (FIPS 205)](https://csrc.nist.gov/pubs/fips/205/final) where BLAKE3 replaces
-  SHA256 and SHAKE.
-(Ongoing)

 - This fork is temporarily pinned to an earlier [RustCrypto commit](https://github.com/RustCrypto/signatures/commit/f6df3e250c7634bdb72bb2f11e3a4f142be06678).
 We intend to re-sync with upstream (RustCrypto/signatures) to incorporate the latest ML-DSA changes.

-- Create a C version of ML-DSA-B and produce test vectors to ensure consistency across implementations.

 - Evaluate BLAKE3's impact on other post-quantum standards and candidates, including KEMs and NIST's [Additional](https://csrc.nist.gov/Projects/pqc-dig-sig/round-2-additional-signatures) signature schemes.